>

-do everything but engine rebuilding since we have a Kohler rebuilder 5 miles away.
-Only one tractor is old enough
+I do everything but engine rebuilding since we have a Kohler rebuilder 8 miles away.

--Cub Cadets are Noisy- wear earplugs and even muffs, too- save your hearing
+-Cub Cadets are Noisy- wear earplugs and even muffs, to save your hearing

 -Cheaper sources for parts (Not a big deal, but here are a few ideas)